nirvanasupermind/lispy/README.md

 # lispy
-A tiny procedural Lisp dialect
+A tiny procedural Lisp dialect with a Python-like API